-To celebrate operating in the US market of Pennsylvania for one full year, PokerStars PA has announced it will be running a special PokerStars 1st Anniversary Series.
+To celebrate operating online poker in PA for one full year and the expansion of the PokerStars US presence, PokerStars Pennsylvania has announced it will be running a special PokerStars 1st Anniversary Series.

 $1 million is guaranteed across 35 events during the series that will run in November.
 It will be the seventh online tournament series to run in the market in 2020, and the eighth since PokerStars PA went live back in late 2019.